CodeForAfrica/CitizenReporter.Android/docs/pull-request-template.md

 ## Deploy Notes
 Notes about how to deploy this work.
-For example, running a migration against the production DB, etc..

 ## Steps to Test or Reproduce
 Outline the steps to test or reproduce the PR here.